hbomb79/Titanium/README.md

 [![License (MIT)](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](http://opensource.org/licenses/MIT)
 [![Platform (CC)](https://img.shields.io/badge/platform-ComputerCraft-blue.svg?style=flat)](http://computercraft.info)

-Titanium is a framework for building fast, reliable and beautiful GUIs in ComputerCraft.

-#### Status
+#### About
-Titanium is currently in pre-alpha, once into alpha testing will be needed.
-[Get in touch](mailto:harryfelton12@gmail.com) if you would like to help, or even better submit a PR.
+Titanium is a feature-rich, reliable framework for creating GUIs within ComputerCraft.
+Titanium offers a quick and easy experience for those that just want to jump in, however more powerful tools are on standby if you need them.

 ![](http://puu.sh/rd2ty/c8cc92aa93.gif)

+Want to learn more?
 [![Gitter](https://badges.gitter.im/hbomb79/Titanium.svg)](https://gitter.im/hbomb79/Titanium?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

+#### Alpha
+Titanium is currently in alpha and your feedback, bug reports, suggestions (via [issues](https://gitlab.com/hbomb79/Titanium/issues)) and [merge requests](https://gitlab.com/hbomb79/Titanium/merge_requests) are welcomed.

+#### Documentation
+[Documentation](https://gitlab.com/hbomb79/Titanium/wikis/home) is in the works, however the simultaneous development of features takes up a large majority of my free time.
+Due to this, the documentation is a little lackluster and will be the target of improvements - especially once this project moves into beta.

+#### Download and Installation
+Please see the [documentation](https://gitlab.com/hbomb79/Titanium/wikis/home) for more information regarding downloading and installing Titanium.